abhishukla0204/SIP-Planner/README.md

 ---

-## 🏗️ Architecture & Project Structure
+## 🏗Architecture & Project Structure

 The project follows **Clean Architecture** principles separated into a single module with three distinct layers.
 Dependencies point inward toward the core domain.